michaelroust/RL-Experiments/README.md

 **Performance:**
 - The GIF above shows multiple successful landings by the SAC agent, demonstrating stable and consistent control.
 - Achieves average rewards in the 250-320 range, matching state-of-the-art results for this environment.
+- State-of-the-art performance with average score of 290.43 over 5 trials.

 **Usage:**
 ```bash